Fantastic prices on houses in need of renovation in Moclinejo outside Malaga (towards Nerja)

 More about Moclinejo

-The village's natural center and meeting place is the Plaza de España.
-There are also the village's most important buildings, the town hall and the church of Nuestra Señora de Gracia, which began to be built as early as the 16th century.
+The village's natural town center and meeting place is Plaza de España.
+It also houses the village's most important buildings, the town hall and the church of Nuestra Señora de Gracia, which began construction in the 16th century.

-The village's main attractions are the Manchon de las Minas, the old silver mines, and La Hoya de los Muertos, a hill where a particularly bloody battle between Moors and Christians took place in 1483.
+The village's most important attractions are Manchon de las Minas, the old silver mines, and La Hoya de los Muertos, a hill where a particularly bloody battle between Moors and Christians took place in 1483.

 Local fiestas

-All villages in Spain have their own traditions and Moclinejo is no exception.
-At the end of August, they celebrate the saint San Bartolomé.
-The celebration kicks off with fireworks early in the morning and culminates in a carnival at night.
+Every village in Spain has its own traditions and Moclinejo is no exception.
+At the end of August they celebrate the feast of Saint Bartholomew.
+The celebrations start with fireworks in the early morning and culminate in a carnival at night.

-The biggest party, however, takes place in September in connection with the Fiesta Viñeros.
-Then they pay tribute to the Moscatel grape (Muscat grape in Swedish), which is also called "Axarquia's jewel", the harvest of the year and all the farmers who have grown wine in these regions for hundreds of years.
+The biggest party, however, takes place in September in conjunction with the Fiesta Viñeros.
+This is when they celebrate the Moscatel grape (muscat grape in Swedish), also known as the “Jewel of Axarquia”, the year’s harvest and all the farmers who have grown wine in these regions for hundreds of years.
 For those who like wine tastings and locally produced food in a genuinely Spanish environment, Moclinejo and the other villages in the area are pure paradise.
-Here you live in many ways as you have always done.
-Traditional Andalusian.
+Here people live in many ways as they have always done.
+Traditionally Andalusian.

 Food and wine

-Moclinejo and its surroundings are a gold mine for those who appreciate the good things in life in the form of food and wine.
+Moclinejo and the surrounding area are a gold mine for those who appreciate the good things in life in the form of food and wine.
 Along the mountain walls climb the vineyards and the wine produced here is the most famous wine in this part of Spain.
-In the village, right next to the new residential project, you will find the Bodega A. Munoz Cabrera, founded in 1927.
+In the village, right next to the new housing project, you will find Bodega A. Munoz Cabrera, which was founded in 1927.
 Here you can try the local wines in combination with good food.
-The wine they make is called Zumbra Málaga, made from Andalusian moscatel grapes.
+The wine they produce is called Zumbra Málaga, made from Andalusian moscatel grapes.
 There are several different wines here, and opportunities for wine tastings and the opportunity to see how wine is made.

 Restaurants

 • There are some lovely restaurants in Moclinejo, and Bar Restaurante Reyes has a 4.5 star rating on Tripadvisor.
-In the cozy and friendly atmosphere, you eat high-quality local specialties at really good prices!
+In the cozy and friendly atmosphere you can eat high quality local specialties at really good prices!

-• The Spanish grill restaurant Saborea can also be found right next to the residences.
+• Right next to the apartments is also the Spanish grill restaurant Saborea.
 Incredibly good food for the money!

-• A few kilometers away, in the village of Benagalbon, is the famous Alzain restaurant.
+• A few kilometers away, in the village of Benagalbon, you will find the famous Alzain restaurant.

 • A visit to Venta La Loma, with its traditional dishes, in nearby Iznate is also highly recommended.

-• Tastier and cheaper tapas than at Bar Poco in El Borge are hard to find on the Solkusten.
-Located approximately 4 kilometers from Moclinejo.
-A tapas with the drink costs only 50 cents!
+• Better and cheaper tapas than at Bar Poco in El Borge are hard to find on Costa Del Sol .
+Located about 4 kilometers from Moclinejo.
+A tapas with a drink only costs 50 cents!

-• Then there is also a plethora of restaurants and chiringuitos in Rincón, the coastal town that is the main town in the area.
-Here you can find everything from Andalusian tapas restaurants, to international food, options for vegans, etc. Several evening markets are also arranged here during the summer.
+• Then there is also a wealth of restaurants and chiringuitos in Rincón, the coastal town that is the main town in the area.
+Here you can find everything from Andalusian tapas restaurants, to international food, options for vegans, etc. There are also several evening markets organized here during the summer.

-• If you'd rather go to the cozy coastal resort of Nerja to the east, don't miss Oliva, the city's top restaurant, which is also next door to our office on the main street, Calle Pintada.
+• If you would rather go to the cozy coastal town of Nerja to the east, don't miss Oliva, the city's top restaurant, which is also next door to our office on the main street Calle Pintada.

 Things to do and see

-There are several beautiful hiking trails and cycling trails here.
+There are several beautiful hiking trails and cycling routes here.

 Also nearby (route length in brackets): • Puerto de Santopitar (4 km)